abc123me/led-ctrl-ws/README.md

 # led-ctrl-ws

-LED control webserver for pi
+LED control webserver and LED control daemon for pi, this really should be too repos, but I'm lazy!

 # Installation